-The Pickle Tree and Other True Tales From High School
+The Pickle Tree: True Tales Teaching High School

 Teenagers are unpredictable humans ... one moment they are rational and logical, and the next moment those raging hormones are wreaking havoc and making them blurt out the most idiotic statements known to humankind.
 Even in their more lucid moments, teenage students become emotional and complicated.
 And the only way to survive such nonsense is with a great sense of humor.